Youngzt998/ziteng.yang.github.io/4-miscellany.md

 ## **Current Future Plans**

 - Learn more things in **Logics**, **Mathematics** and Computer Science (especially in **PL**, **Theory** and **System**);
-- Raise a cat in 2 years (I will immediately raise one after passing my qualification examination, sincerely.)
+- Raise a cat in 2 years